cerner/terra-framework/packages/terra-application/docs/README.md

 #### `NavigationPrompt`/`NavigationPromptCheckpoint`

-The `NavigationPrompt` and `NavigationPromptCheckpoint` components define a registration pipeline between components that have transient state and components that navigation between them.
+The `NavigationPrompt` and `NavigationPromptCheckpoint` components define a registration pipeline between components that have transient state and components that navigate between them.

 Please see the documentation for the `terra-navigation-prompt` package for detailed API information.
 All of the exports from the `terra-navigation-prompt` package are exported from the `terra-application/lib/navigation-prompt` directory.